WinterAmlaw/WinterAmlaw/README.md

 ![Linux](https://img.shields.io/badge/Linux-FCC624?style=flat-square&logo=linux&logoColor=000)
 ![GitHub Actions](https://img.shields.io/badge/GitHub_Actions-2088FF?style=flat-square&logo=github-actions&logoColor=white)

-I lead the design and operation of QIMA’s evolving web platform, expanding on the work of the engineer who came before me.
-The platform supports our Next.js architecture and is being extended to serve multiple locales through CI/CD automation, AWS infrastructure, and global caching with Valkey and CloudFront.
+I work on the design and operation of QIMA’s evolving web platform, expanding on the work of the engineer who came before me.
+The platform supports our Next.js architecture and is being extended to serve multiple locales through CI/CD automation, AWS infrastructure, global caching, and CloudFront.

 My focus is reliability, scalability, and performance - building systems that deploy cleanly, recover quickly, and deliver content fast as the platform continues to grow.